 “Written certification” means a document dated and signed by a physician, stating that in the physician’s opinion the patient is likely to receive therapeutic or palliative benefit from the medical use of marijuana to treat or alleviate the patient’s debilitating medical condition or symptoms associated with the debilitating medical condition.
-A written certification shall be made only in the course of a bona fide physician-patient relationship where the qualifying patient is under the physician’s care for her or his primary care or for her or his debilitating condition after the physician has completed an assessment of the qualifying patient’s medical history and current medical condition.
+A written certification shall be made only in the course of a bona fide physician-patient relationship where the qualifying patient is under the physician’s care for the qualifying patient’s primary care or for the qualifying patient’s debilitating condition after the physician has completed an assessment of the qualifying patient’s medical history and current medical condition.
 The bona fide physician-patient relationship may not be limited to authorization for the patient to use medical marijuana or consultation for that purpose.
 The written certification shall specify the qualifying patient’s debilitating medical condition.

-3.1 The Department shall issue a registry identification card to an applicant for the purpose of participating in the medical marijuana program upon the written certification of the applicant’s Physician, supporting application documents and a non-refundable application fee with a personal check or a cashier’s check made out to “State of Delaware, Medical Marijuana Program.”
+3.1 The Department shall issue a registry identification card to an applicant for the purpose of participating in the medical marijuana program upon the written certification of the applicant’s physician, supporting application documents and a non-refundable application fee with a personal check or a cashier’s check made out to “Division of Public Health, Medical Marijuana Program.”
 The following information shall be provided in the participant enrollment form submitted to the Department in order for a registry identification card to be obtained and processed.

 3.2.8 a reasonable xerographic copy of the applicant’s Delaware driver’s license or comparable State of Delaware or federal issued photo identification card verifying Delaware residence; State of Delaware issued identification card must be available for inspection/verification;